mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 for hundreds of thousands of years but culturally they are quite different.
-Because of the challenges posed by living on a world that was not their own, the Vilani became a conservative people who favoured cautious resource management and tradition over unbridled innovation.
+Because of the challenges posed by living on a world that was not their own, the Vilani became a conservative people who favored cautious resource management and tradition over unbridled innovation.
 Conversely, the Solomani were more aggressive, uninhibited in their advancement of